RichardSuper0/dcc.hpp/Readme.md

 # WINDOWS :
 cd dcc.hpp && ./clear.bat

+this script will rename the folder dcc.hpp into DCC and will delete Readme.md and LICENSE.md

 ## ⚠️ License and Mandatory Rules for Forks

 The source code of **DiscordC++** is released under a **Custom License**.
 In order to protect the integrity of the original project and prevent users from being confused by unauthorized clones, the following restrictions apply.